 In 2015, God called her as a full-time missionary with Crossroads Farm.
 Nancy says, “There was no one on the face of the earth more surprised than I when God called.
 It was something I’d never thought would happen.
 Yet, looking back on my life, I can’t imagine ever doing anything different.”
 Nancy serves as Office Manager and Accounting Associate for CRF’s National Office, handling all finances in accordance with the Evangelical Council for Financial Accountability standards (ECFA).
 She also serves as a volunteer in the organization, working with a small group/Carecell, of middle school girls.

 Nancy and her husband, Chuck, were married in 1993.
 They live in Coldwater, MI, and have 4 grown children, two of whom grew up as Crossroads Farm kids.
 Their oldest, Andrew, and his wife, Rochelle, live in Washington with their four adorable offspring: Cora, Saylah, Judah and Boaz.
 Joe and his wife, Karen, also live in Washington.
-Their son, Cullen, is on his second enlistment in the U.S. Marine Corps.
-Their youngest, Devlin, is a college junior, pursuing a calling into the healthcare field.
+Their son, Cullen, enlisted in the U.S. Marine Corps in 2014 and works with military aircraft.
+Their youngest, Devlin, is pursuing a calling in the healthcare field.

 Raegan set out in life to prove her two sisters wrong.
 The result: proving them more right than ever.
 Growing up so close to the ministry, as the founders’ daughter, she never expected to become a full time missionary; however, her senior year, she had the opportunity to lead a care cell at Crossroads Farm that led to a change of heart.
 After attending Grace College and receiving a bachelor’s degree in General Business, she returned to her hometown of Reading to begin the support raising process.
 It wasn’t just her hometown for which she was burdened but all of rural America.
 It was the students who did not have a safe place to go, feel loved, learn about Christ, and learn how to practically live out their faith that ultimately drove Raegan to become the Executive Assistant for the National Branch of Crossroads Farm.
 Her goal is simple: enable the executives to focus their efforts on the sustainability and multiplication of the ministry, so that eventually, it can spread throughout the whole country.